canonical/checkbox/metabox/README.md

 - the [`basic` scenario] (which focuses on Checkbox local)
 - using the latest Debian version of Checkbox available in the Daily Builds PPA
 - on bionic (18.04) and focal (20.04)
-- for Checkbox local only (not Checkbox remote)
+- for Checkbox local only (not Checkbox controller)

 I can create the following `local-daily-builds-config.py` file: